Post by Jayne Mangione

 Is there any happier sight than that of a new baby?
 The ooohs, aaahs and gurgles make the transition to parenthood all worth it!
 I’ve brought home two babies in my tenure as a parent, and while much of those first weeks is a warm, fuzzy blur, I cherish those memories.
 My family and friends showered me with gifts during these times.
 Many were fabulously helpful as I navigated the waters of motherhood.
 Seriously, I could STILL sing the praises of these swaddle blankets from the mountaintops, and my “baby” is 3 now!
 Here are some of my favorite baby gifts and new-parent lifesavers!

-Rattle Balls: Great for little hands to grasp.
-Hand crocheted.
+Baby Rattles: Great for little hands to grasp.

 Sophie: Great for molars.
 Can really chew to soothe sore gums.
 Awesome texture, too.